The Effective Executive teaches readers how to be effective managers and executives.

 - Track your time: to learn where you spend it

-- Manage: eliminate the unnecessary, prioritize and outsource
+- Manage your time: eliminate the unnecessary, prioritize and outsource

-- Consolidate: put large blocks of focus time together
+- Consolidate your time: put large blocks of focus time together

 Build on Strengths

-Similarly, they focus on what their teams and the people around them can do well.
+Similarly, effective executives focus on what their teams and the people around them can do well.
 They delegate based on people’s strengths and delegate tasks in a way that compensates for their own weaknesses.

 Put Things First